-On May 16, 2008, the Company entered into an interest rate swap agreement ("Agreement") with its primary lender for a notional principal amount of \$20 million.
+On May 16, 2008, the Company entered into an interest rate swap agreement (Agreement) with its primary lender for a notional principal amount of \$20 million.
 The effective date of the Agreement is May 20, 2008.
-The Agreement matures on May 31, 2013 and provides that the Company will pay monthly interest on the notional amount at a fixed rate of 6.68% and receive monthly interest on the notional amount at a floating rate based on the bank's prime lending rate, an initial rate of 5.00% (effective rate of 6.43% at July 31, 2008).
+The Agreement matures on May 31, 2013 and provides that the Company will pay monthly interest on the notional amount at a fixed rate of 6.68% and receive monthly interest on the notional amount at a floating rate based on the bank s prime lending rate, an initial rate of 5.00% (effective rate of 6.43% at October 31, 2008).
 The Company entered into this Agreement to manage a portion of its interest rate exposure by effectively converting a portion of its variable rate debt into fixed rate debt.
 The interest rate swap agreement is not designated as a hedge by Company management; therefore, the gain (loss) of the Agreement is reported in earnings.
-The cumulative net loss for the Agreement reported in earnings as interest expense is \$13,000 for the quarter ended July 31, 2008.
-The fair value of the Agreement is included in other liabilities on the consolidated balance sheet at July 31, 2008 at \$13,000.
-The interest on the credit facilities, the net settlements under the interest rate swap, and the changes in the fair value of the agreement, is all reflected in interest expense.
+The cumulative net loss for the Agreement reported in earnings as interest expense is \$494,000 for the six months ended October 31, 2008.
+The fair value of the Agreement is included in other liabilities on the consolidated balance sheet at October 31, 2008 at \$494,000.
+The interest on the credit facilities, the net settlements under the interest rate swap, and the changes in the fair value of the agreement, are all reflected in interest expense.
+Notwithstanding the company s intention to hold the swap until maturity, pursuant to SFAS No. 157, Fair Value Measurements, changes in fair value will continue to be recognized quarterly as non-cash charges or gains, as the case may be.